Saguaro Man is an independent community of artists, musicians and interactive participation created by the artists who attend it.

 We create community through creative interaction and a gift economy.
 We don’t hire entertainment.
 You are the entertainment!
 Participation is mandatory-No spectators!
 Be yourself or be someone else!
 Saguaro Man is what the participants create within the customs and courtesies of a gift economy and radical self-expression.

 Radical self-expression, spontaneous creativity, and unique social interaction.
 This happens within a gift economy and desert living conditions where you must provide everything you need to survive and nothing is for sale.
 You will see art work and performance not seen anywhere else.

-The Gate will be open 24/7 starting Wednesday @ 8AM until Saturday @ Midnight.
+The Gate will be open at Noon on Wednesday and the event runs until 4pm on Sunday.
 No early arrivals, without a work access pass.

 Early entrants must park in D LOT, on the property NOT ON THE ROAD LEADING to the EVENT!

 Saguaro Man, the Arizona Regional Burn, is about self-reliance, self-expression and creativity in an environment where we celebrate the differences in people instead of ridiculing them.
 More importantly, you as an attendee create what the event is.
 Individual and group participation and creativity is what Saguaro Man is about.
 Each person has unique talents-some of us don’t define ourselves as artists, but everyone has some talent or skill to offer as a participant at this event.
 We offer you the opportunity to explore those skills and talents with us.
 Remember, don’t come to be entertained… You are the entertainment.